osvobo/iCAT/instructions-short.md

-# iCAT: A Multifunctional Open-Source Accessory for Advanced Light Microscopy
+# iCAT: A Multifunctional Open-Source Platform for Advanced Light Microscopy
 "i" - Intuitive: iCAT represents an innovative approach to light microscopy, incorporating advanced features like intuitive axial rotation and tracking.
 It introduces a novel solution for imaging and studying biological specimens with enhanced capabilities, pushing the boundaries of traditional microscopy techniques. <br>
 "C" - Controlled: iCAT offers precise control over specimen rotation, temperature regulation, and lighting conditions, ensuring optimal imaging conditions and experimental reproducibility. <br>
 "a" - Axial: iCAT's unique capability to rotate specimens along their axial axis sets it apart from conventional light microscopy techniques, allowing researchers to observe dynamic processes and capture detailed time-lapse sequences. <br>